 William Webster's experience as a practitioner in this area of the law, the case he has taken in organising his material and the clarity of his text will, I am sure, bring this book the success it deserves.

 Click here to read a review of the book by Dr Ashley Bowes, Editor of the Journal of Planning and Environment Law.

 Planning Law: A Practitioner’s Handbook

-This book runs to 766 pages and includes a foreword by Lord Justice Lindblom who is a senior planning judge in the Court of Appeal.
+This book runs to 766 pages and includes a foreword by Lord Justice Lindblom.
 The book was published by Wildy, Simmonds and Hill in February 2019.
 It covers a wide range of planning topics and planning-related topics within a single volume.